 In Mississippi, PETA caught a slaughterhouse—Southern Quality Meats, Inc. (SQM), which had supplied schoolchildren with lunches—jabbing and electro-shocking helpless mother pigs.
 Well, SQM is now closing!
 Learn more here.
 You can help other mother pigs by urging school officials to pledge to refrain from contracting with any slaughterhouse found to have violated the Humane Methods of Slaughter Act or broken any other animal-protection laws.

-At SeaWorld, orca mother Katina was forced to breed when she was only 9 years old (at least five years earlier than she would have naturally bred in the wild).
-Now she is used as an artificially inseminated breeding machine and is even being inbred with her own son.
+At SeaWorld, orca mother Katina was forced to breed when she was only 9 years old (at least five years earlier than she would have naturally bred in the wild) and was even inbred with her own son.
+Four of her babies have died in captivity while at SeaWorld.
 Help free Katina and the other mothers at SeaWorld now.

 3. Dogs and Cats